Tao-su/Proteoform-predictor/Example/Readme.md

 **Note**: to download fasta file, click Download button, select format as FASTA(canonical), and hit Go button

 Direct to the directory where you install BALST+, open Command Prompt, and use the following code to generate a blast database.
 The first parameter is the fasta file of subject strain.
-The second parameter is a user defined name of blast database.
-Make sure you open it as administrator if it is installed in **C** drive.
+The second parameter is a user defined name of blast database. **Make sure you open it as administrator if it is installed in C drive.
+Otherwise there won't be any output**
 ```bash
 makeblastdb -in uniprot-proteome_UP000002032.fasta -dbtype prot -out Ecoli_B
 ```